maryamsorani2008/Language-Institute-Management-System/README.md

 → I am also responsible for logic.🤔🧠.

-# What is our goal for this project?🎓
+# What is our goal for this project?🎓🎖️

-→
+→ Our goal in this project is to learn the following topics:

+↻ Database creation(SQL Server)🛢️

+↻ Logic implementation🧠

+↻ User interface design🤳

+↻

 # This is our first group project💎🖌️👥.